Cargo Insurance -FAQs

 How do I obtain insurance for goods being shipped?

-When you ship via WHOI’s Distribution department on a shipping request, your shipment is insured for the declared value per shipment with a limit of $6,000,000 any one cargo vessel, aircraft or truck under a bill of lading or airway bill.
+When you ship via WHOI’s Distribution department on a shipping request, your shipment is insured for the declared value per shipment with a limit of $10,000,000 any one cargo vessel, aircraft or truck under a bill of lading or airway bill.
 The requestor will need to provide, on the shipping request, a complete equipment list of items, valuations, and itinerary in advance of the shipment.
 Please note that if you are going to hand-carry equipment, this will also need to be specified on a shipping request, prior to shipment, to obtain coverage.
-There is a separate limit of $100,000 for hand carried equipment.
 If your shipment valuation exceeds the insurance policy limits, you can request additional limits for additional premium; please contact the Risk Management Coordinator for assistance.
 Additional premium will need to be charged to your project or paid for by your department if it is unallowable by the project.

 What if I am arranging the shipment of goods without the assistance of the Distribution department?
 Am I still covered by WHOI insurance?